microsoft/WingtipTicketsSaaS-DbPerTenant/README.md

 More information about the sample app and the associated tutorials can be found here: [https://aka.ms/sqldbsaastutorial](https://aka.ms/sqldbsaastutorial)

-To deploy the app to Azure click on the link below.
+To deploy the app to Azure, click on the link below.
 You should deploy the app in a new resource group, and provide a short 'user' value that will be appended to several resource names to make them globally unique.
 Your initials and a number is a good pattern to use.

 <a href="http://aka.ms/deploywtpapp" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>